 An epidemic of addiction to opioid painkilling drugs.
 And it is destroying families and lives in Connecticut and across America.

 In the mid-nineties, the large pharmaceutical companies began aggressively marketing a new class of painkilling drugs.
 These drugs were aggressively advertised to consumers and physicians alike.
 They were going to end the problem of chronic pain in America.
 And – they were extremely profitable.

 “Prescribe them aggressively…”, said the big drug companies.

-And physicians did just that – taking a class of drugs normally reserved for managing severe cancer pain and instead prescribing them for every variety of pain known to human kind.
+And physicians did just that – taking a class of drugs normally reserved for managing severe cancer pain and instead of prescribing them for every variety of pain known to humankind.

 So knowing the dangers – health care experts sounded the alarm – right?

 According to the latest report from the CDC, as of 2014, 259 million prescriptions were being written annually in America for opioid prescription drugs.